built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-can-a-vendor-use-workspace.md

 #### Sharing Context Within Your Platform

 You have content that is beneficial to your client.
-While working with your platform they be selecting a contact, an organization, a portfolio or an instrument in one of your views.
-Other views within your application can react to that selection.
-This might be using our Interop or FDC3 APIs - see [what is FDC3](./what-is-fdc3.md).
+When a client engages with your content they might be selecting an object such as a contact, organization, portfolio or instrument.
+Having your content react to this selection in a standardized way is beneficial as it saves time.
+This exchange of information can take advantage of our Interop or FDC3 APIs - see [what is FDC3](./what-is-fdc3.md).

 #### Sharing Context With Others